DEmmons/kubernetes-the-hard-way-lxd/docs/01-prerequisites.md

 lxc launch images:debian/12 --profile kthw-node kthw-node-1 --vm
 ```

-Once you have all four machine provisioned, verify they have the correct system requirements and resource allocations by running `lxc list` with the following parameters:
+Once you have all four machines provisioned, verify they have the correct system requirements and resource allocations by running `lxc list` with the following parameters:

 ```bash
 lxc list kthw- -c nsP,limits.cpu,limits.memory,devices:root.size
 ```

-After running the above command you should see the following output:
+After running the above command, you should see the following output:

 ```text
 +----------------+---------+--------------+------------+---------------+-----------+